This article is intended for publishers that want to enable SDK Bidding networks to bid on their app inventory.

 You cannot have both the mediation and bidder from the same network in a single placement.
-For example, Facebook Bidder and Facebook traditional mediation must be configured separately.
+For example, Meta Bidder and Meta traditional mediation must be configured separately.

 Set out below are the instructions for each supported SDK Bidding network, and the steps required to enable programmatic bidding by them.

-To enable Facebook Bidding, once you've been whitelisted and have set up a Placement ID:
+To enable Meta Bidding, once you've been whitelisted and have set up a Placement ID:

 - Rewarded Video and Interstitial placements cannot be mixed.
 They should be configured as separate placements.

-- If Rewarded Video is not available in the publisher’s Facebook dashboard, you must obtain Rewarded Video approval for this directly from FAN.
+- If Rewarded Video is not available in the publisher’s Meta dashboard, you must obtain Rewarded Video approval for this directly from Meta Audience Network.

-For more details about Facebook’s SDK Bidding, click here.
+For more details about Meta's SDK Bidding, click here.